SeanMcP/seanmcp.com/src/category-board-games.md

 layout: page.liquid
 title: Board Games
 leaf: false
+permalink: /board-games/
+description: Recommendations and alternate rules for board games and card games.
 ---

 I enjoy playing board games with family and friends.
 They're a great vehicle for